When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 Find the Right Influencers

 Decision-making is rarely as simple as choosing between two options, though.
-You often have a bajillion potential actions—or Bumble matches, travel destinations, or career paths—to choose from.
+We often have a bajillion potential actions—Bumble matches, travel destinations, or career paths—to choose from.

 How do you pick the one most likely to fend off FOMO?